jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ### Notes

 - This source interacts with other code analyzers like `rubocop`.
-If you are using `solargraph` intellisense for your ruby project, it requires rubocop.
-If that's the caes, make sure rubocop and all dependencies required by rubocop are also installed globally, eg: `gem install rubocop rubocop-rails`.
+If you are using `solargraph` intellisense for your ruby project, it also requires rubocop.
+If that's the case, make sure rubocop and all dependencies required by rubocop are also installed globally, eg: `gem install rubocop rubocop-rails`.

 ### [jshint](https://github.com/jshint/jshint)